Disclaimer: You all know how this works. I'm not J.K. Rowling, yada yada yada, none of the characters are mine. I make no money doing this.

 Still hidden behind the pillar Harry realized that he was crying.
 His chest ached with the sight in front of him.

-It was suddenly dawning on him that there was nothing left for him to do, he could no longer save these people, the ones he considered most dear to him, from the heartache, especially from that.
+It was suddenly dawning on him that there was nothing left for him to do.
+He could no longer save these people, the ones he considered most dear to him.
+Especially from the heartache.
 They had been the one thing that hadn't been taken away from him.

 He rubbed his eyes beneath the rim of his glasses before stepping away from his refuge and into plain site.
-His heart was hammering against its cage, longing for something that he wasn't even sure he could have.
+His heart was hammering against its cage, longing for something he wasn't sure he knew how to be a part of.